 Kim is passionate about training businesses to do quality, professional videos themselves because then they can create video for many aspects of their communication.
 She says it’s critical that you protect the integrity of your firm and your professional experts.
 Her goal is to help people look and sound like the professionals that they are.

 “If you create video that is dark, foreboding, poorly framed (all the things that are important for good video), you’ll sabotage yourself,” she says.
 “The reason video works so well when its credible is because it’s like sitting in the room with someone.
 Anyone can learn this.
 It’s important you get it right.
 Don’t wing it.
 That’s very risky for your business.”

 Kim and I seem to be on the same wavelength when it comes to video as a marketing tool for accounting firms.
 It is incredibly powerful and effective when done right.
 I hope the insights from this former broadcaster and a professional producer and media trainer help you look at video in a new light.
 I say jump in and figure it out.
 What are you waiting for?

 About Susan Ross Wells

-Susan Ross Wells is the Marketing Manager for Gilmore Jasion Mahler, LTD, the largest locally-owned public accounting firm in Northwest Ohio, with offices in Maumee and Findlay, Ohio.
-With the firm since 2015, her responsibilities include marketing & branding strategy, web development, content creation, media relations and social media management.
+Susan Ross Wells is the Marketing Manager for Gilmore Jasion Mahler, LTD, the largest locally owned public accounting firm in Northwest Ohio.
+With the firm since 2015, her areas of focus include marketing & branding strategy, web development, content creation, media relations and social media management.
 She is also an advocate for Flag City Honor Flight, the local hub of the Honor Flight Network, which flies veterans to Washington, D.C. to see the memorials built in their honor.